-All revolutionary Russia and the entire world have their eyes on us...
+All revolutionary Russia and the entire world have their eyes on us....

-At two o'clock the Land Decree was put to vote, with only one against and the peasant delegates wild with joy...
-So plunged the Bolsheviki ahead, irresistible, over-riding hesitation and opposition-the only people in Russia who had a definite programme of action while the others talked for eight long months.
+At two o'clock the Land Decree was put to vote, with only one against and the peasant delegates wild with joy....
+So plunged the Bolsheviki ahead, irresistible, overriding hesitation and opposition-the only people in Russia who had a definite programme of action while the others talked for eight long months.

 Now arose a soldier, gaunt, ragged and eloquent, to protest against the clause of the nakaz tending to deprive military deserters from a share in village land allotments.
 Bawled at and hissed at first, his simple, moving speech finally made silence.
 "Forced against his will into the butchery of the trenches," he cried, "which you yourselves, in the Peace decree, have voted senseless as well as horrible, he greeted the Revolution with hope of peace and freedom.
 Peace?
-The Government of Kerensky forced him again to go forward into Galicia to slaughter and be slaughtered; to his pleas for peace, Terestchenko simply laughed...
-Freedom?
-Under Kerensky he found his Committees suppressed, his newspapers cut off, his party speakers put in prison...
-At home in his village, the landlords were defying his Land Committees, jailing his comrades...
-In Petrograd the bourgeoisie, in alliance with the Germans, were sabotaging the food and ammunition for the Army...
-He was without boots, or clothes...
-Who forced him to desert?
-The Government of Kerensky, which you have overthrown!"
-At the end there was applause.
+The Government of Kerensky forced him again to go forward into Galicia to slaughter and be slaughtered; to his pleas for peace, Terestchenko simply laughed Freedom?
+Under Kerensky he found his Committees suppressed, his newspapers cut off, his party speakers put in prison....
+At home in his village, the landlords were defying his Land Committees, jailing his comrades....
+In Petrograd the bourgeoisie, in alliance with the Germans, were sabotaging the food and ammunition for the Army....
+He was without boots, or clothes....